-- In Year 4 all students have the opportunity to sit external English exams.

-- 4-1 sit IGCSE English First Language.

-- 4-2 sit either IGCSE or CAE (Cambridge Advanced English)

-- 4-3 sit CAE

-- 4-4 sit either CAE or FCE

-IGCSE is the international equivalent of the English 1st language exam that school students take in England and Wales at the age of 16.
-Cambridge CAE tests students to C1 and C2 levels on the Common European Framework for Languages (CEFR).
+- In Year 4 all students have the opportunity to sit external English exams. - 4-1 sit IGCSE English First Language. - 4-2 sit either IGCSE or CAE (Cambridge Advanced English) - 4-3 sit CAE - 4-4 sit either CAE or FCE - Cambridge CAE tests students to C1 and C2 levels on the Common European Framework for Languages (CEFR).
 An A grade at FCE is equivalent to a pass at CAE.